Jamestown supply missions: Voyage

-John Smith (1608)
+John Smith explorations (1608)

 Smith ventured into the Chesapeake Bay twice more in 1608, in the months between the first and second supply missions, charged by the company to search for gold and a passage to the Pacific Ocean.
 The first trip lasted from June 2 to July 21; a second, longer expedition spanned July 24 to September 7.
 Searching for badly needed food, he covered an estimated 3,000 miles (4,828 km), producing a map that was of great value to local explorers for more than a century.
 This time he successfully traded for food with the Nansemonds along the Nansemond River, and several other groups.
 He had mixed results dealing with the various other tribes, most of whom were affiliated with the Powhatan Confederacy.
 These explorations were later commemorated in the Captain John Smith Chesapeake National Historic Trail, established in 2006.

 Second supply mission

 Newport and the ships arrived back in London on May 21, 1608, and despite another disappointment with false gold, an additional re-supply trip was quickly organized.
 Urgently needed supplies and 70 additional settlers were gathered, including Thomas Graves, Thomas Forrest and Forrest's wife "Mistress Forrest and Anne Burras her maide" (the first women known to have come to Jamestown).

 Also included were the first non-English settlers.
 The company recruited these as skilled craftsmen and industry specialists: soap-ash, glass, lumber milling (wainscot, clapboard, and ‘deal’ — planks, especially soft wood planks) and naval stores (pitch, turpentine, and tar).
-Among these additional settlers were eight "Dutch-men" (probably German or German-speakers), Polish and Slovak craftsmen, who had been hired to help develop and manufacture profitable export products.
+Among these additional settlers were eight "Dutch-men" (probably German or German-speakers), Polish (see Jamestown Polish craftsmen) and Slovak craftsmen, who had been hired to help develop and manufacture profitable export products.
 William Volday (Wilhelm Waldi), a Swiss German mineral prospector, was also among those who arrived in 1608.
 His mission was seeking a silver reservoir that was believed to be within the proximity of Jamestown.
 Some of the settlers were the artisans who built a glass furnace which became the first factory in America.